Heinzad/heinzad.github.io/_posts/2024-02-08-algorithms-02-stacks-and-queues-in-python.md

 AIDE MEMOIRE

-Algorithms: Stacks and Queues with Python
+Algorithms: Stacks and Queues in Python
 =========================================

 Stacks and Queues are referred to as linear data structures as each item sits in an ordered position in a list.
 They have front and rear ends.